xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/WebInterface.md

 Accessing the Web Interface
 ===========================

-ArangoDB comes with a built-in web interface for administration.
+AvocadoDB comes with a built-in web interface for administration.
 The web interface can be accessed via the URL:

 ```